Dagenham & Redbridge F.C.: Formation

+Chart of yearly table positions of Dagenham & Redbridge in the Football League since the merger.

 Non-League

-Dagenham & Redbridge spent its inaugural season in the Football Conference taking the place of Redbridge Forest.
-The club's first fixture in its new guise was on 25 July 1992, an 8–0 thrashing of Great Wakering Rovers in a friendly.
-The first competitive result was a 2–0 win over Merthyr Tydfil in the Conference.
+Dagenham & Redbridge spent its inaugural season in the Football Conference, taking the place of Redbridge Forest.
+The club's first fixture after the merger was on 25 July 1992, which was an 8–0 thrashing of Great Wakering Rovers in a friendly.
+The first competitive result was a 2–0 win over Merthyr Tydfil in the conference.

-Dagenham & Redbridge spent several seasons in the Football Conference but was relegated to the Isthmian League Premier Division in 1996.
-The club remained in that division until winning promotion in 1999–2000, going on to establish itself as one of the strongest clubs in the Conference, finishing third, second and fifth in its first three seasons back following promotion.
+Dagenham & Redbridge spent several seasons in the Football Conference but were relegated to the Isthmian League Premier Division in 1996, at that point the 6th tier of English football.
+They remained in that division until winning promotion in the 1999–2000 season, subsequently cementing themselves as one of the strongest clubs in the conference, finishing third, second and fifth in its first three seasons back following promotion.

-The club was narrowly beaten to the Conference title by Boston United in 2002 on goal difference.
-Boston United was subsequently found guilty of inappropriately making illegal payments to its players in its title-winning season.
-Dagenham & Redbridge attempted unsuccessfully to have itself declared Conference Champions, and therefore take Boston's contentious place in The Football League.
+The club was narrowly beaten to the conference title by Boston United in 2002 on goal difference.
+Boston United were subsequently found guilty of making illegal payments during the 01/02 season.
+Dagenham & Redbridge attempted to have itself declared Conference Champions, and therefore take Boston's contentious place in The Football League, however their appeal was unsuccessful and they remained in the Football Conference for the 2002/03 season.
 A four-point deduction was put in place against Boston United for the following season but not for the season in which the irregularities had been committed.

 The Daggers then declined somewhat, finishing the 2003–04, 2004–05 and 2005–06 seasons in mid-table.
-On 27 February 2004 the club were hammered 9–0 at home by Hereford United, equalling the record highest winning margin in the Conference.
+On 27 February 2004 they were hammered 9–0 at home by Hereford United, equalling the record highest winning margin in the conference.

 The 2006–07 season saw Dagenham & Redbridge battle it out with Oxford United for the top of the league spot.
 Despite Oxford quickly racing to the top, a collapse in Oxford's form combined with an excellent run for the Daggers saw them overtake Oxford in the league.
-On 7 April, Dagenham & Redbridge beat Aldershot Town 2–1 to build an unbeatable lead in the league, becoming Conference champions, meaning the club would play in the Football League for the first time in its history.
+On 7 April, Dagenham & Redbridge beat Aldershot Town 2–1 to mathematically secure the conference title, meaning the club would play in the Football League for the first time in its short history.